vtrnnhlinh/vtrnnhlinh.github.io/_posts/2025-09-03-nlg-hallucination.md

 In my understanding, we can reduce the hallucination by specific (or tailor-made) encoder, attention and decoder strategy.
 This seems an interesting aspect to discover? :wink: Ahehe.

 About Training strategy, there are a lot of approaches, we can consider some famous one like Reinforcement Learning (RL), Multi-task Learning, etc etc. An another way to reduce hallucination while requires less training data is post-processing.
 Some of works follow **generate-then-define strategy**.
 They use SOTA models to get the results, then correct it my using small amount of automatically generated training data.

+---

+I plan to write longer but I think it's long enough and I know enough to use in this topic, and I am afraid if I don't publish now, I won't have any motivations to finish like I planned.
+So here you are, a piece of my learning.